Interior Design Undergraduate Program

 Distinctive Characteristics of the Interior Design Program

 The interior design program provides a high-value, affordable education in interior design that can be achieved within eight sequential semesters beginning with the fall term.
 Students are selectively admitted into the program based on academic preparation.
-See the FAQ about the program to learn more about the selective admissions process.
+See our FAQ webpage to learn about the selective admissions process.

 The interior design program provides students the opportunity to explore the rich intersections between human ecological theory, design theory and interior design practice.
 Students develop competencies in creative two- and three-dimensional design, aesthetics, design thinking, application of the design process, design history, sustainability, ethics, color, lighting, acoustics, environmental comfort and building construction systems, codes, regulations and a broad spectrum of design communication skills.